From 1 - 10 / 74

 • Categories

-This map shows the projected average change in mean temperature (°C) for 2016-2035, with respect to the reference period of 1986-2005 for RCP8.5.
+This map shows the projected change in mean precipitation for 2016-2035, with respect to the reference period of 1986-2005 for RCP8.5, expressed as a percentage (%) of mean precipitation in the reference period.
 The median projected change across the ensemble of CMIP5 climate models is shown.
 For more maps on projected change, please visit the Canadian Climate Data and Scenarios (CCDS) site: http://ccds-dscc.ec.gc.ca/index.php?page=download-cmip5.

 • Categories